ssuntoso/Group77-Snake/README.md

 6. Game ends when the snake eats their own body.

 ## Feature
-1. Score 10 points when the snake manages to eat one food
+1. Player will get 10$ when the snake manages to eat one food
 2. Menu, Loading screen, Leaderboard, Highest score indication
 3. Move up, down, left, and right using `w` `a` `s` `d`
 4. Limited playing area (for the boundary of food appearance)